 (vi) Continuance of benefit following business closure.
 After five years’ continuous membership a member disposes of his/her business as a result of illness or accident, that the member, during the 12 month period following termination, shall be entitled to Serious Illness Benefit under the provisions of this Rule.

-This benefit is administered by the NFRN Benefits Committee, on behalf of the Charity Trustees.
-At the sole discretion of the NFRN Benefits Committee, Convalescence and Respite Benefit is payable to a member having held membership of the Federation for a minimum of one year.
+This charity is administered by the NFRN Convalescence Trustees.
+At the sole discretion of the Trustees, Convalescence and Respite Benefit is payable to a member having held membership of the Federation for a minimum of one year.
 Applications can be made under the following conditions: –

 (i) In circumstance where a member has been affected by a prolonged and serious medical condition which has resulted in hardship and the need for convalescence and/or respite care, may apply using the Convalescence and Respite application form, available through the Benefits department at Head Office.

-(ii) In considering the request the Benefits Committee will assess the nature of the convalescence/respite proposed and can at their sole discretion, make a grant payable up to a maximum of £1,000 in any five year period.
+(ii) In considering the request the NFRN Convalescence Trustees will assess the nature of the convalescence/respite proposed and can at their sole discretion, make a grant payable up to a maximum of £1,000 in any five year period.

 (iii) A qualifying member having joined the Federation after his/her 60th birthday shall only be entitled to 50% of the current rate of Benefits provided under this Rule.